 Please email supplementary materials (transcripts, recommendations, etc.) to firstname.lastname@example.org.

 Boston, MA 02215

-Wheelock has rolling admissions where acceptances are offered on an ongoing basis until the class is filled.
+Wheelock has a February 15th priority application deadline followed by rolling admissions where acceptances are offered on an ongoing basis until the class is filled.
 You will be notified of a decision within four weeks of completing the application.

-We want to get to know you as an individual, and the best way to do this is for us to sit down and have a conversation.
-We therefore encourage you to schedule a time to meet with us.
-Appointments can be arranged Monday through Friday from 10:00 a.m. to 3:30 p.m; these can also be conducted via Skype or phone if you cannot come to Boston.
-Please contact us at 617-879-2206 or fill out our online registration form.
+We want to get to know you as an individual, and the best way to do this is for us to sit down and have a conversation with an admissions counselor.
+Appointments can be arranged Monday through Friday from 10:00 a.m. to 3:30 p.m.; these can also be conducted via Skype or phone if you cannot come to Boston.
+Please contact us at 617-879-2206 or register online.